victorzzt/mcclock/BUILD.md

-# Build Notes
+# Build Instructions

-This document is a build note for maintainers and F-Droid reviewers.
+This document describes the command-line build environment for MC Clock Widget.

 ## Environment